A monopole invariant for families of contact structures: Introduction

-which assigns to the class of $(A , \Phi )$ the complex line in the fibre $S_p \cong \C^2$ spanned by $\Phi$ at the point $p$.
-In fact this evaluation map is the geometric reason for the $U$-action on the Floer theory.
-Indeed, the action of $U$ on the Floer homology is defined as a sort of cap product with the first Chern class of a universal complex line bundle $\mathcal{U} \rightarrow \mathcal{B}^{\ast} (Y , \s_{\xi_0} )$, with (\ref{evgauge}) arising as the map determined by a certain ``pencil'' of sections of $\mathcal{U}$.
+which assigns to the class of a configuration $(B , \Psi )$ the complex line in the spinor bundle fibre $S_p \approx \C^2$ spanned by $\Psi$ at the point $p$.
+The relevance of this evaluation map is its close relation with $U$-action on the Floer theory.
+Indeed, the action of $U$ on the Floer homology is defined as a sort of cap product with the first Chern class of a canonical complex line bundle $\mathcal{U} \rightarrow \mathcal{B}^{\ast} (Y , \s_{\xi} )$, with (\ref{evgauge}) arising as the map to $\mathbb{C}P^1$ determined by a certain ``pencil'' of hyperplanes in the class of the line bundle $\mathcal{U}$.
 Thus, resembling the contact case, this operation corresponds geometrically to taking intersections of moduli of Floer trajectories with the fibres of (\ref{evgauge}).
-The analogue of Wang's long exact sequence is now the long exact sequence associated to the algebraic mapping cone of $U$\\

-where $\widetilde{HM}_{\ast}(-Y , -\s_{\xi_0 } ) $ is the homology of the mapping cone of $U$.
-From this analogy one expects that the homological triviality of the fibration (\ref{evcontact}) can be obstructed using Floer theory.
-Indeed, we show that the two long exact sequences, on the contact and gauge-theory side, correspond to each other under the families contact invariant:
+Similarly to the Wang long exact sequence, on the Floer theory we have a \textit{Gysin exact sequence}